segoy89/refuel-collector/README.md

 - `liters` - how much liters you tanked
 - `kilometers` - howmany kilometers you drove since last refueling
 - `cost` - how much you spent for gasoline
-- `avg_fuel_consumption` - avarage fuel consumption per 100 kilometers
+- `avg_fuel_consumption` - average fuel consumption per 100 kilometers
 - `note` - some notes if needed

 Started with [kickoff_tailwind](https://github.com/justalever/kickoff_tailwind).

-Use StimulusReflex to live update avarage fuel consumption.
+Using StimulusReflex to live update average fuel consumption.

 ## Demo